MODEL DIRECTORY

 Integrated Care for Kids Model

-The Integrated Care for Kids (InCK) Model gives states and local partners new tools to better coordinate care for children and families enrolled in Medicaid and CHIP.
-The model aims to meet physical, behavioral, and social needs to help kids stay healthy, supported, and at home.
+The Integrated Care for Kids (InCK) Model gives states and local partners new tools to better coordinate care to meet the physical, behavioral, and social needs of children and families enrolled in Medicaid and CHIP.
+The model aims to help kids stay healthy, supported, and at home.

 IOTA